kumahq/kuma-website/docs/docs/dev/documentation/configuration.md

 ```sh
 curl http://<CP_ADDRESS>:5681/config
 ```
-And it's displayed on the Diagnostic tab in the GUI, in the lower left corner.
+It's also displayed on the Diagnostic tab in the GUI, in the lower left corner.

-In a multizone deployment, the zone control plane sends its config to the global control plane.
-This lets you inspect all configurations with `kumactl inspect zones -oyaml`.
-You can also find them on the Zone tab in the GUI.
+In a multi-zone deployment, the zone control plane sends its config to the global control plane.
+This lets you inspect all configurations with `kumactl inspect zones -oyaml` or in the GUI.

 ## Data plane proxy